-96.7% of employees agree that J great place to work.
+of employees agree that Jersey Water is a great place to work.

 Members of our Facilities team from left to right: Jose, Matthew and Rui at Tesson Mill

 Prioritising health, safety and security

 Nothing is more important to us than making sure that our people are safe at work and our systems and infrastructure are secure.